kbroman/ricalc/README.md

-[R/ricalc](https://github.com/kbroman/ricalc) is an R package for calculating two- and three-locus probabilities in multiple-strain recombinant inbred lines, and simulating such lines.
+[R/ricalc](https://github.com/kbroman/ricalc) is an R package for calculating two- and three-locus probabilities in multiple-strain recombinant inbred lines, and for simulating such lines.

 ### License